baskaranawsai/customer-support-chatbot/README.md

 4. Set up environment variables:
 - Create a .env file in the project directory.
 - Configure AstraDB vector store.
-- Define the necessary environment variables such as database connection strings, API keys, etc.
+- Define the necessary API keys, AstrDB connection details as defined in .env.copy file.

 5. Ingest data for the first time.
 ```